 The revision or repeal of laws and ordinances governing telecommunications, together with related government policies, has the potential to exert a negative impact on the financial position and/or earnings performance of the KDDI Group.
 The Group believes it is taking all appropriate measures to respond to such laws, ordinances, and government policies, including those related to social issues with potentially injurious implications for its brand image and customer trust.
 However, if such measures were to prove ineffective in the future, it could negatively affect the financial position and/or earnings performance of the KDDI Group.

-Regarding the policies for competition in the new era of fiber optic and IP services, the KDDI Group advocates measures for fair competition with other telecommunications companies through various study groups with the Ministry of Internal Affairs and Communication and by offering opinions through a public comments system.
+Regarding the policies for competition in the new era, the KDDI Group advocates measures for fair competition with other telecommunications companies through various deliberative council, study groups with the Ministry of Internal Affairs and Communication and by offering opinions through a public comments system.
 However, if KDDI's market competency is lost despite the above efforts, it could have a negative impact on the financial position and/or earnings performance of the KDDI Group.

 The Company's business operations are subject to the following elements of uncertainty in regard to the revision or abolishment of telecommunications laws and regulations, to government policies, and to factors affecting the competency of the KDDI Group.